 UPPER_CASE

-The UPPER_CASE function converts all lowercase letters within a string to their uppercase equivalents.
+The UPPER_CASE function converts all lowercase letters in a string to their uppercase equivalents.
+It takes no value, so you reference the attribute only.

 Return value